Genetic counseling: Employment outlook

-Latin America
+Latin America and the Caribbean

-Cuba is the only country in Central and South America with a significant number of GCs, all of whom work for the Ministry of Health's National Center for Medical Genetics.
-In 2017 it was estimated there were 900 masters-qualified GCs in the country, while a 2023 update revised this number down to 474.
-This decrease is attributed to emigration, retirement, and deaths due to COVID-19.
+Cuba is the only country in Latin America with a significant number of GCs, all of whom work for the Ministry of Health's National Center for Medical Genetics.
 In all other Latin American countries, GCs are either rare or non-existent.
-Training programs exist in Brazil (master's at the University of São Paulo) and Chile (postgraduate diploma) and it is known that GCs are working in Chile, Guatemala and Mexico.
+The development of genetic counselling in Latin America is hampered by lack of awareness and a dearth of research into genetic counselling the diverse patient populations of the region.
+Training programs exist in Brazil (Master's at the University of São Paulo), Cuba, and Chile (postgraduate diploma) and it is known that GCs work in Guatemala and Mexico.
+GCs in this area are supported by the Latin American Professional Society of Genetic Counseling which was formed in 2021 and provides educational resources, networking opportunities, and professional development.